MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dom.md

    3. Select a configured Batch group

+   4. Specify a name for the batch job

-   4. Use the Recurrence tab to define the recurrence of the batch job
+   5. Use the Recurrence tab to define the recurrence of the batch job

-   5. Click **OK**
+   6. Click **OK**

 At the time of processing, DOM will consider the order and order lines as outlined below: